-Following the trial of Biodiversity Offsetting across the country, the Local Planning Authorities are now starting to implement this as part of the planning process.
-But what is biodiversity offsetting?
+Following the trail of Biodiversity Offsetting across the country, the Local Planning Authorities are now starting to implement this as part of the planning process.
+But what is it?

 Biodiversity is relatively new in the UK but has been developed for several years in some other countries such as USA, Australia and recently France.
 Biodiversity offsetting is based on the concept that loss habitats should be compensated by re-creating new ones off site or by helping to restore deteriorating habitats.